european-modelling-hubs/RespiCompass/auxiliary-data/covid-19/vaccination/Readme.md

   - `location_name`: The name of the location (country or region).
   - `iso2_code`: The ISO 3166-1 alpha-2 code of the location.
   - `scenario`: The scenario to which the data refers to, more in detail:
-    - `higher_vax_coverage`: data related to these rows must be used in scenarios A and B, where we assume a 15% higher vaccine coverage in 60+
+    - `higher_vax_coverage`: Data related to these rows must be used in scenarios A and B, where we assume a 15% higher vaccine coverage in 60+
-    - `lower_vax_coverage`: data related to these rows must be used in scenarios C and D, where we assume a 15% lower vaccine coverage in 60+
+    - `lower_vax_coverage`: Data related to these rows must be used in scenarios C and D, where we assume a 15% lower vaccine coverage in 60+
-    - `no_vaccination`: data related to these rows must be used in scenarios E and F, where we assume a no vaccination in all age groups scenario.
+    - `no_vaccination`: Data related to these rows must be used in scenarios E and F, where we assume a no vaccination in all age groups scenario.
   - `target_group`: The demographic group targeted by the vaccination.
 This is always equal to `60+`, as this is the target group considered in the scenarios definition.
-  - `total_doses`: The total number of doses to be administered in the simulation.
+  - `total_doses`: The total number of doses to be administered in the simulation (note that this already accounts for the +/- 15%).
-  - `coverage`: The percentage coverage to be used in the simulation (this is simply total_doses / population * 100)
+  - `coverage`: The percentage coverage to be used in the simulation (this is simply computed as total_doses / population * 100).
   - `population`: Total 60+ population (used to compute coverage).

+**Note**: This dataset includes the total doses administered (or related coverage) for the 60+ age group, which must be used in the simulation to meet the scenario definitions.
+The implementation of rollout and coverage for other non-target age groups is left to the discretion of the teams.
+For guidance, please refer to the next two datasets to inform these choices.

 ### 2. covid_vax_pre23.csv